 cyst: A lump filled with either fluid or soft material, occurring in any organ or tissue; may occur for a number of reasons but is usually harmless unless its presence disrupts organ or tissue function.

 external beam radiation therapy: A 25-28 treatment protocol that utilizes External Beam Radiation.
-Approximately 6800-7400 rads of radiation energy is delivered to the Prostate.
-There can be some radiation effect on surrounding tissues.
+Approximately 6800-7400 rads of radiation energy are delivered to the Prostate.
+There can be some radiation effects on surrounding tissues.

 hormonal therapy: Involves the use of anti-androgens.
 An androgen is a male hormone needed for the production of testosterone.
 By depriving the cancer cells of the testosterone they need for growth, tumors regress in size and cellular activity.
 Side effects include gynecomastia, the enlargement of breast tissue, hot flashes, and loss of libido ( desire to have sex ).
 Some long term hormonal therapy is associated with the loss of muscle mass, osteoporosis, and malaise ( loss of energy ).